mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 - [Planes]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-planes)
 - [Rhino Geometry Objects]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-objects)

 Creating, accessing and manipulating geometry is one of the first places RhinoScriptSyntax is used.
-Simple geometry such as points, lines, planes can be described with simple lists in Python.
-More complicated geometry objects such as NURBS curves, Surfaces and Poly-surfaces can be created by Rhino and referenced by an object ID by RhinoScriptSyntax.
+Simple geometry such as points, lines, and planes can be described with lists in Python.
+More complicated geometry objects such as NURBS curves, Surfaces and Poly-surfaces can be created by Rhino and referenced by an object ID in RhinoScriptSyntax.